mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 (defun stop ())
 ```

-We can now go into the test package by doing `(in-package :cl-swbymabeweb-test)` and run the test where we will see the following output:
+We can now go into the test package in the REPL by doing `(in-package :cl-swbymabeweb-test)` and run the test where we will see the following output:

 ```
 CL-SWBYMABEWEB-TEST> (run! 'handle-blog-index-route)